 Welcome to OCI!

-On-campus interviewing (OCI) provides eligible University of Pennsylvania students with the opportunity to interview and meet with employers who visit Career Services during the fall and spring semesters for full-time and summer internship positions.
-Most employers opt to interview on campus early in the fall semester (September and October) although we welcome employers throughout the academic year.
-For the 2019-2020 academic year, the first day of on-campus interviews for both internship and full-time positions will be September 17th, although resume submissions open in late August.
-The first standard OCI regular resume submission deadline will be September 8th, although a few employers opted to make their submission deadline earlier.
-Please check Handshake for all deadlines.
+On-campus interviewing (OCI) provides eligible University of Pennsylvania students with the opportunity to interview and meet with employers interested in hiring Penn students for post-graduate jobs and internships.
+Because of COVID- 19, Career Services will be coordinating virtual OCI interviews during Fall 2020.
+While employers may hold these interviews during the fall and /or spring semester, traditionally the vast majority opt to interview in September and October.
+The first day for both internship and full-time interviewing for the 2020-2021 year will be Tuesday, September 22, although many resume submissions open in mid-August.
+The first standard OCI resume submission deadline will be Sunday, September 13th, although a few employers may opt to make their submission deadline earlier.
+Please check Handshake carefully to ensure you meet all deadlines.

 Frequently Asked Questions

 While we have provided information on the most common OCI questions below, many more answers may be found on our OCI/Handshake FAQ page.

 Students who choose to participate in on-campus interviewing and attend on-campus employer events are expected to know and abide by our policies and procedures.
 You can view the 10 minute OCI orientation here.